14 Clever Storage Hacks from People Living in Tiny Houses

 Small space decorator, Brenda Pruitt, has lots of tricks for living tiny, but she emphasizes “none are as important as the use of vertical space.
 One way to use vertical space is with cascading clothes hangers.”
 One hanger takes up a lot less space while holding multiple garments.
 If you still need more closet space, follow these 9 genius rules for deciding which clothes to keep or toss.

 Gnau shares another hack, “simple utility hooks can be hung almost anywhere and are quick and easy to install, even for the beginning DIYer.”
 Try screwing a few into the bottom of a kitchen cabinet as a convenient place to hang your favorite coffee mug.
-Try these other effortless tricks for staying organized.

 Apply a magnetized strip under a shelf and stick up magnetic storage containers filled with stuff.
 This works in the bathroom for makeup, the office for small supplies like paperclips, and in the kitchen for spices.
-Don’t miss these creative ways to organize your desk.

 “Toss out (recycle) your food storage containers and buy a uniform set so that every lid fits every bottom.
 At most keep two sizes, but one size is better,” suggests Ryan Mitchell author of Planning Your Tiny House.
 After you recycle the containers, check out the 13 items in your kitchen you need to throw out already.